LorenGr/Notifier/README.md

 ## Server API
 This is responsible for creating webSocket connections and keeping track of all active users at a given time.

+## Running locally

+### npm start-dev
+This will run an Express server and serve the Notifier and Admin apps.

+### npm test
+This will execute the test suites with jets.